 State BB Gun Laws

-California defines a "BB device" as: "any instrument that expels a projectile, such as a BB or a pellet, through the force of air pressure, gas pressure, or spring action."
-It is a misdemeanor in California to sell, loan, or transfer a BB gun, or "BB device" to a minor.
+California law defines a "BB device" as "any instrument that expels a projectile, such as a BB or a pellet, through the force of air pressure, gas pressure, or spring action."
+It is a misdemeanor in California to sell, loan, or transfer a BB gun or BB device to a minor.

 BB Gun Safety Tips

-- If you own or sell BB guns, you must still use extreme care when handling them.
-BB guns are not toy guns, and they have the ability to seriously injure or kill.
+- If you own or sell BB guns, use extreme care when handling them.
+BB guns are not toy guns, and they can seriously injure or kill.

 - If you want to use a BB gun outside your home state, check applicable local and state BB gun laws for that state.